shenanigans/node-doczar/README.md

 */
 ```

-Here is a list of the available Modifiers and Flags
+Here is a list of the available Modifiers and Flags:

 #### Modifiers
  * `@development` hides this Component unless the --dev flag is used
  * `@api` reveals this Component and its ancestors when the --api flag is used